jentery/engl391/final.md

 A "Player Story" is a methodology [my lab](https://uvicpraxis.github.io/) developed to evaluate what genres do in games.
 It is grounded in activity theory, and it treats games as activity systems.
 It draws from neoclassical, structuralist, post-romantic, reader response, and cultural studies of genre.

-A Player Story documents the following experiences of a games and genres:
+A Player Story documents the following experiences of games and genres:

 * Playing and reacting to them,
 * Making meaning of them,